 February 1922

-Later, Collins and Griffith meet delegation from Newry and re-assures them on the boundary issue.
+Later, Collins and Griffith meet a delegation from Newry and re-assures them on the boundary issue.
 Collins says to the anxious Northerners that they “we’re only trying to force an open door, and were using unnecessary energy in doing so."

 Phoenix (1994), pg 179; McDermott (2001), pg 162